 Every summer, Comic-Con reportedly attracts more than 130,000 official attendees and many thousands more who populate the fringes of the convention.
-Over the years, the show has expanded into a week-long street festival sprawling out of the roomy San Diego Convention Center into the surrounding hotels, restaurants, bars and neighborhoods of the Gaslamp Quarter.
+Over the years, the show has expanded into a week-long street festival sprawling out of the roomy San Diego Convention Center into the surrounding hotels, restaurants and bars of the Gaslamp Quarter.
 The greatest cost to go to Comic-Con, just as with most trips, is accommodations, followed by transportation and food.

 Accommodations can account for a major portion of the cost to go to Comic-Con.
 When considering your budget for Comic-Con, remember that hotels closest to the convention center are the most difficult to acquire and the most expensive.
 Reservations can only be booked via a lottery system, which usually begins in early April.
 Hotels farther afield, however, will be relatively less expensive and may still offer convention rate discounts.
 In fact, Comic-Con often offers early-bird specials for some of these hotels farther away from the convention center.
 But don’t think you can just call any time and book a room for Comic-Con week.
 Housing is managed by event specialist onPeak, and savvy convention-goers check the Comic-Con website frequently every year to find the time when hotel reservations officially go live.

-Another housing option is to use vacation booking sites such as Airbnb.
+Another housing option is to book through housing rental services.
 But be warned, prices escalate there, too.
 Most hosts in the San Diego area know when Comic-Con takes place and could list their residential properties at inflated prices.
 Still, it’s possible to reduce the cost to go to Comic-Con by scoring an apartment or room in someone’s house that is cheaper than a room in one of the larger hotels near the convention center.